First Schoolhouse in Cherokee County

 As the citizens "cooled off" from the white heat of the formative process, they became more reluctant to take sides in a bitter strike.
 By 1900, the population of 21,359 people were hard working farmers and modest textile craftsmen who, although they desired to be allowed to pursue their chosen avocation in peace, were avidly interested in politics.

-Public education in Cherokee County has developed almost entirely since the Civil War, and largely since the county formed in 1897.
+Public education in Cherokee County has developed almost entirely since the American Civil War, and largely since the county formed in 1897.

 The early schools of importance in Gaffney were private and the public school system wasn't established until 1897.
 The first schools typically consisted of one room and rarely operated for more than two or three months per year.